 Golem is proud to announce a new milestone in collaboration with Intel, ITL and researchers Don Porter and Chia-Che Tsai (now faculty at UNC and Texas A&M University).
 We are working to deliver a production-grade solution for application portability, security, and data integrity - at this stage directed towards decentralized use-cases.

-Trusted Execution Environments (TEEs) are isolated hardware spaces, or environments, in the SGX infrastructure called “enclaves”, where code can run protected from the host, and the data remains confidential and preserves its integrity, even if the enclave is located on a compromised machine.
+Trusted Execution Environments (TEEs) are isolated hardware spaces, or environments, in the infrastructure called “enclaves”, where code can run protected from the host, and the data remains confidential and preserves its integrity, even if the enclave is located on a compromised machine.

 These are different from regular security containers, which protect the host from the container - but do not protect what’s inside the container from the host.

-SGX is not easy to adapt for every application, and as it stands, it’s not exactly simple to integrate.
-We are developing Graphene as a solution for developers to adopt SGX more broadly, without a need to tweak their applications.
+Intel SGX is not easy to adapt for every application, and as it stands, it’s not exactly simple to integrate.
+We are developing Graphene as a solution for developers to adopt Intel SGX more broadly, without a need to tweak their applications.

 There are three main goals we want to achieve by Graphene’s development: